conda-forge/conda-forge.github.io/src/maintainer/conda_forge_yml.rst

 ----------------

 This value sets the ``conda`` solver channel priority for feedstock builds.
-On OSX and Liunx, it defaults to ``struct``.
+On OSX and Liunx, it defaults to ``strict``.
 On Windows, it defaults to the default in ``conda`` (``flexible`` at the time of writing).
 Any valid value for the same setting in the ``.condarc`` is allowed here.